MilenaM001/Data-Analyst-Internship-Challenge/README.md

 <img width="192" alt="Screenshot 2021-07-12 at 21 41 21" src="https://user-images.githubusercontent.com/87210577/125353051-f5c73600-e359-11eb-9ada-cad278bb1ba8.png">

-3. Calculate Number of order per customer (Use the first column from the sheet "data", A2 is in the actual sheet you are working)
+3. Calculate number of orders per customer (Use the first column from the sheet "data", A2 is in the actual sheet you are working)

 <img width="100" alt="Screenshot 2021-07-12 at 21 42 55" src="https://user-images.githubusercontent.com/87210577/125353215-28712e80-e35a-11eb-9c83-e0bbd3f44aee.png">